madrury/mtg-draftbot/README.md

 df = pd.DataFrame(draft.picks[2, :, :], index=draft.set.card_names)
 ```

-And to make a series contianing the names of the chosen card:
+And to make a series containing the names of the chosen card:

 ```
 df.idxmax(axis=0)